 2018 shaped up to be a banner year for TMS Technology.
 The big winner, cloud-based applications.
 Acceptance of cloud-based systems is gaining ground with large shippers due to the ease of data integration and normalization of supply chain visibility.
-Growth of large shippers typically comes with multiple acquisitions and multiple ERP’s.
+The growth of large shippers typically comes with multiple acquisitions and multiple ERPs.
 The need for one normalized view of your supply chain has pushed cloud-based TMS into the forefront for larger shippers.
 In addition, the midsize market has now expanded its ROI statement to include process efficiency, propelling TMS acceptance across all shippers as a required tool to compete in today’s market.

 Pairing the ease of data flow into a TMS from a shipper’s traditional touch points of carrier selection, tendering and shipment booking being eliminated.
 In addition, traditional expenses found with system implementations such as help desk, training, and continued support costs are all reduced through workflow automation.
-The TMS workflow automation eliminates the “user experience” that we have come to regard as the benchmark to measuring technology applications.
+The TMS workflow automation eliminates the “user experience” that we have come to regard as the benchmark for measuring technology applications.
 Imagine triggering a sales order export to a cloud-based TMS that generates carrier routing onto your pick list or sales order that also includes accrual posting.
 The greatest value is found in compliance.
-Securing carrier capacity requires a commitment from shipper and carrier alike.
+Securing carrier capacity requires a commitment from shippers and carriers alike.
 Holding up the shipper’s side of the bargain is the awarded volume to the carrier becoming reality.

 The vision of Tom Cruise moving through virtual screens in his movie Minority Report is a great visual.
 However, the vision of eliminating touch points weighs as the more positive experience, being the user experience is managed within the shipper’s system.
 Not all supply chains are created equal and all have their unique and distinct challenges.
-The vision to create the perfect order flow that may not be attainable with a single data integration but require multiple data file integrations that accounts for assumptions with the final integration as the “true up” within the process.
+The vision is to create the perfect order flow that may not be attainable with a single data integration but require multiple data file integrations that account for assumptions with the final integration as the “true up” within the process.
 For deeper discussions on how to remove the “user experience” from your supply chain please reach out to our team.